Table of Contents

 Flexible Rewards Cards

+Flexible rewards cards are one of the most popular types of credit cards available, designed to offer rewards based on how much you spend and on what types of purchases you spend on.
 Flexible rewards points are the most valuable, as they can often be transferred to travel partners or redeemed in various ways.
-Here are some top picks for grocery spending:
+Here are some top picks for grocery spending if you want to earn flexible rewards points:

 - American Express® Gold Card: Earn 4x Membership Rewards® points at U.S. supermarkets (up to $25,000 annually, then 1x).